khofstadter/enhancingaudiodescription.com/_posts/2025-01-13-darci-conference.md

 <br>

+## Performance by Amble Skuse
+### Frequencies of Being: Sounding the Unspoken
+(90-minute session followed by Networking/Drinks event)

+Delve into an evening of musical discovery as we present a curated programme of works by composers Amble Skuse, Sonia Allori, Ailís Ní Ríain, and Walter Kadiki.
+These pioneering artists challenge conventional boundaries, employing spoken word, instrumental composition, improvisation, and electronics to articulate the rich tapestry of human experience.

+This concert offers multifaceted perspectives on existence, artistic creation, and the very nature of sound.
+Drawing inspiration from disability philosophy, the works presented illuminate universal truths about embodiment and perception—inviting us to reconsider what it means to be human in a complex world.

+Experience these intricate sound worlds and engage with ideas that resonate beyond the concert hall.
+These compositions invite you into a deeper understanding of how we inhabit our bodies, create meaning, and perceive the world through sound.

+The concert offers an opportunity to connect with fellow delegates ahead of the conference, and to frame discussions around different approaches to sound and production.

 ## Programme
 The full 3-day programme, including the pre-conference day with workshops, can be found in [this PDF file](../assets/docs/2025-conference/darci-full-programme.pdf) and [this Word file](../assets/docs/2025-conference/darci-full-programme.docx).